dice-cyfronet/atmosphere/doc/api/README.md

 * `200 Ok` - The `GET`, `PUT` or `DELETE` request was successful, the resource(s) itself is returned as JSON
 * `201 Created` - The `POST` request was successful and the resource is returned as JSON
-* `400 Bad Request` - A required attribute of the API request is missing, e.g. the name of an appliance type is not given
+* `400 Bad Request` - The request cannot be fulfilled due to bad syntax.
 * `401 Unauthorized` - The user is not authenticated, a valid user token is necessary, see above
 * `403 Forbidden` - The request is not allowed, e.g. the user is not allowed to delete an appliance type
 * `404 Not Found` - A resource could not be accessed, e.g. an ID for a resource could not be found
 * `405 Method Not Allowed` - The request is not supported
 * `409 Conflict` - A conflicting resource already exists, e.g. creating a appliance type with a name that already exists
+* `422 Unprocessable Entity` - A required attribute of the API request is missing or in wrong format, e.g. the name of an appliance type is not given
 * `500 Server Error` - While handling the request something went wrong on the server side

 ## Contents